CHIVA in the news

 The Royal Wedding of the Duke and Duchess of Sussex

-In summer 2018 we were delighted with the numerous opportunities to talk about our work with children and young people living with HIV in the press and on TV and radio, as a result of being named one of the seven Royal Wedding charities.
+In summer 2018 we were delighted to be named one of the seven Royal Wedding charities.

 On the day of the wedding our former CHIVA Youth Committee Chairperson Mercy Ngulube talked about living with HIV live on BBC1 just moments before the ceremony began: